dunlop-ben/helm-cheat-sheet/README.md

 #### helm package

-Package a chart directory into a chart archive (creates a `tgz` file).
+Package a chart directory into a chart archive (creates a 'tgz' file).

 The name of the archived chart is derived from the `name` property in the 'Chart.yaml' file.